My Google Maps coverage

 Roughly where the railway once ran pre-1968

-Just to the side of Harding's way, I saw in the distance this concrete support that looked like, at one time in the past, this could have been a bridge support.
+Just to the side of Harding's way, I saw in the distance this concrete support that looked like, Maybe, could have been part of an old bridge support.

-Looking at old maps, this concrete support shows that it was not directly railway related but maybe a road or footpath crossing leading to a siding.
+Looking at old maps, this concrete support shows that it was not directly railway related but maybe for a road or a footpath leading to a siding.

 This was taken in 2022 on my first visit to the Harbour branch.